UN agrees to urgent debate on racism and police violence | DW | 15.06.2020

 The council noted that some 600 activist groups and victims' relatives had also called for the special session.

-"The numbers of previous cases of unarmed people of African descent who met the same fate because of uncontrolled police violence are legion," the letter said.
+"The numbers of previous cases of unarmed people of African descent who met the same fate because of uncontrolled police violence are legion," the statement said.

 Protests were reignited in Atlanta, Georgia after white police officers fatally shot a black man on Friday.